2486 Pruden Blvd. Suffolk, VA 23434

 How soon can you eat after getting partial dentures?

 Making oral functions easier, such as chewing, is one of the reasons to have a partial denture for a lost tooth.
-After getting a partial denture, you can eat right away, however it is very important that you change your diet for the first few weeks as you adjust to the new appliance.
+After getting a partial denture, you can eat right away.
+However, you must change your diet for the first few weeks as you adjust to the new appliance.

 Is it better to get full dentures or partials?

 If some natural teeth can be preserved, partials are a much better option than a complete denture to replace missing teeth in your lower jaw.
-A removable complete lower denture is typically difficult for patients to get used to.
-It is much easier to adjust to a partial denture, than to a full set.
+A removable complete lower denture is typically difficult for patients to adjust to.
+Adjusting to a partial denture is much easier than a full set.

 What can you not eat with partial dentures?

-We recommend that patients with partial dentures avoid foods that are particularly hard or sticky.
-These can be difficult to chew and add excess pressure dentures that may cause them to break.
+We recommend that patients with partial dentures avoid particularly hard or sticky foods.
+These can be difficult to chew, and adding excess pressure to dentures may cause them to break.

 How do partials stay in place?

 Partials are held in place using clasps that wrap around natural teeth to keep them in position.
 They attach to your natural teeth to replace any gaps where teeth are missing.
-If you are missing an entire row of teeth you may need to get a full set of dentures instead of partials.
+If you are missing a row of teeth, you may need a full set of dentures instead of partials.

-Is it OK to sleep with partial dentures?
+Is it okay to sleep with partial dentures?

-Regardless of the type of dentures you are using, wearing them to sleep is not advised.
-It is very important that you give your gums a chance to rest, and that give yourself a designated time to clean your dentures.
-Wearing dentures at night, or to sleep can cause a variety of problems down the road.
+Regardless of the type of dentures you use, we advise not wearing them to sleep.
+You must give your gums a chance to rest, and that gives you a designated time to clean your dentures.
+Wearing dentures at night or to sleep can cause various problems down the road.

 Do partials hurt at first?

-It is common for patients to experience discomfort with partials, especially during the first few weeks wearing them.
-It will take time for you to adjust to the feeling of wearing your partials.
-It is important to be patient as they settle because as time goes on, you will adjust and they should not cause any pain.
+It is common for patients to experience discomfort with partials, especially during the first few weeks of wearing them.
+It will take time to adjust to the feeling of wearing your partials.
+Be patient as they settle because as time goes on, you will adjust, and they should not cause any pain.

 Request A Dental Exam Today